The California Asphalt Pavement Association

 The federal Highway Trust Fund has been running a deficit for many years and Congress has done nothing meaningful to address the situation.
 The current presidential administration has promised to put forward a $1 trillion infrastructure investment plan, but nothing of substance has been accomplished thus far.
 The asphalt pavement industry continues to push for a sustainable transportation funding solution.
 NAPA's legislative page has more HERE.

-The California Legislature in 2017 passed, and the governor signed, a historic, $52 billion transportation funding measure.
-Be sure to thank your elected officials who voted for the measure, SB1 by Sen. Jim Beall, D-San Jose.
+The California Legislature in 2017 passed, and the governor signed, a historic, $52 billion transportation funding measure, SB1 by Sen. Jim Beall, D-San Jose.
 Also, we must continue to be engaged with our elected representatives to ensure the money is spent wisely, and support a ballot measure to prevent future administrations from diverting transportation dollars for other purposes.
-A helpful publication to use in this conversation is the "Jobs in the Asphalt Industry" white paper produced by the CalAPA-supported Asphalt Alliance.
-Click HERE to download it.
+A measure on the Nov.
+6, 2018 ballot, Prop.
+6, which would have repealed the fuel taxes as part of SB1, was soundly defeated by voters.
+Still, misinformation lingers on SB1.
+Get the facts!
+A talking points memo debunking SB1 "myths" by opponents is HERE.
+Learn more at the Fix Our Roads coalition website HERE.

 Calif.
 Alliance for Jobs